JuliaPOMDP/QuickPOMDPs.jl/README.md

                  )
     default_reward = 0.0

-    @transition #XXX what is the most concise way to define the
+    @transition #XXX what is the most concise way to define the transition distribution??

     terminal = vals(reward)
     discount = 0.95